Recommended Price $50.00

-Every Shavuos we find ourselves looking for new, fresh material for the all-nighter and for the “Ice Cream” derasha.
-I’ve prepared an in-depth shiur as well as a “speech” that shares the same theme.The shiur includes real “lomdus” and textual study as well as emotional, spiritual lessons.
+Every Shavuos we find ourselves looking for new material for the all-nighter.
+I’ve prepared an in-depth shiur that includes real “lomdus” and textual study as well as emotional, spiritual lessons.
 The shiur is peppered with stories and jokes that help keep the shiur (and the students) alive and fun.

-I have prepared three PDF’s: (All 3 for $36)
+I have prepared two PDF’s:

-PDF #1: Teacher’s Guide (19 pages)
+PDF #1: Teacher’s Guide (27 pages)

-PDF #2: Handout for Students (includes 8 pages of readings rendered in Hebrew and English)
+PDF #2: Handout for Students (includes 12 pages of readings rendered in Hebrew and English)